-The Fellowship in Maternal Fetal Medicine (MFM) Program is a fully Royal College accredited two-year subspecialty program.
+The Maternal Fetal Medicine (MFM) Subspecialty Residency Program (Fellowship) is a fully Royal College-accredited two-year subspecialty program.

 The program is based at BC Women’s Hospital (BCWH) in Vancouver, British Columbia.
 This is a 95 bed maternity hospital that delivers both primary and secondary level obstetrical care to the Greater Vancouver area and tertiary/quaternary level care to the province of British Columbia and the Yukon.
 With over 7000 deliveries each year, there is a wealth of clinical material for learning and research opportunities.
 The Maternal Fetal Medicine faculty is complemented by the UBC Department of Medical Genetics, the BCWH Department of Specialized Women’s Health, the Surrey Memorial Hospital Maternal Fetal Medicine Service, and the Diagnostic Ambulatory Program (DAP), which encompasses the BCWH ultrasound department and ambulatory clinics.